-Additionally, the BloomStruck Hydrangea produces strong and beautiful red-purple stems that add a fantastic contrast to the dynamic, rich flowers.
-BloomStruck Endless Summer Hydrangeas are renowned for their ability to bloom on old and new wood!
+This selection produces strong and beautiful red-purple stems that add a fantastic contrast to the dynamic, rich flowers.
+BloomStruck Hydrangeas are renowned for their ability to bloom on old and new wood!

-Standing water will cause root rot, and the rapid demise of this plant.
-Consequently, well-draining soil is essential for the Bloomstruck Hydrangea.
+Standing water will cause root rot and the rapid demise of this plant.
+Consequently, well-draining soil is essential.

 We recommend fertilizing with a slow-release fertilizer in late spring or summer.
 Furthermore, fertilizers with a balanced NPK ratio will work, however, you may want to choose a fertilizer that is higher in Phosphorus.
 This will encourage increased bloom production.